gitbrent/PptxGenJS/docs/usage-saving.md

 ```

 ### Node.js
-* See `examples/nodejs-demo.js` for a working demo with multiple presentations, callbacks, streaming, etc.
+- See `demos/node/demo.js` for a working demo with multiple presentations, promises, etc.
+- See `demos/node/demo_stream.js` for a working demo using streaming

 ```javascript
 let PptxGenJS = require("pptxgenjs");